sinonjs/sinon/docs/release-source/release/spies.md

 #### `spy.calledOnceWithExactly(arg1, arg2, ...);`

-Returns `true` if spy was called exactly once and with only the provided arguments.
+Returns `true` if spy was called exactly once in total and that one call was using the exact provided arguments and no no others.

 #### `spy.alwaysCalledWithExactly(arg1, arg2, ...);`